vetty88/ReadMe-Generator/Sample ReadMe readme.md

 ## Tests

 See the open issues for a list of proposed features (and known issues).
-Testing completed and any known issues include the following: read
+Testing completed and any known issues include the following:
+ Tested in VS Code terminal

 ## License

-MIT
+Apache

 ## Contact

-Your Name - vet
+Your Name - vetty88@gmail.com

 Project Link: https://github.com/github_username/repo

 ## Creator and Acknowledgements

-vett
+Vetty88

 --Acknowledgements
 * []()